JackAubrey/functional-programming/README.md

 ### Lambda
-A Lambda is basically a building block of functional programming Lamda has no name: Anonymous
+A Lambda is basically a building block of functional programming Lambda has no name: Anonymous
-Don't forget that we can only convert lambdas for the interfaces having only one abstract method
+**Don't forget that we can only convert lambdas for the interfaces having only one abstract method.**

-For using lambda we must understand one thing that a (stardard) function has four properties:
+For using lambda we must understand one thing that a (standard) function has four properties:
     - first is the name of the function
     - second is parameters list
     - third is body of the function